Beneficial Ownership

 Overview

-Beneficial ownership refers to the individuals who ultimately own, control, or benefit from a legal entity such as a company, trust, or foundation.
-These individuals are the true owners behind the legal facade of an entity.
-The ECJ judgment 2022-912 of 22 November 2022 invalidated general public access to beneficial owner information that was granted by the 5th AML Directive, paving the way for conditional access based on the demonstration of a legitimate interest.
-The 2024 AML Package introduced harmonised rules for identifying beneficial owners, including a 25% ownership threshold.
+Beneficial ownership refers to the individuals who ultimately own, control, or benefit from a legal entity, such as a company, trust, or foundation.
+These individuals are often the true owners behind the legal facade of an entity.
+Understanding beneficial ownership is crucial for various reasons, including transparency, regulatory compliance, and the prevention of financial crimes such as money laundering and corruption.
+The judgement 2022- 912 of the European Court of Justice of 22 November 2022 has invalidated the access by the general public to the beneficial owner information, which was granted by the AML5 directive, thus paving the way for granting conditional access to UBO (Ultimate Beneficial Ownership) information based on the demonstration of a legitimate interest.
+Key elements about beneficial ownership include:

 Key Points